Oil seals | General-purpose seal technology

 Structure of oil seals and workings of each part

-The following figure and table show the structure of oil seals and workings of each part, respectively.
+The diagram and accompanying table illustrate the construction of oil seals and the functions of each component.

 Structure of oil seals and workings of each part